-Build an HTTP Web Page UI Using seL4 and Bring Verified Security to IoT Projects
+Build an HTTP Web Page UI Using seL4 and Bring Mathematically Correct Security to Connected Devices

 The more you open your system up to communicate with other devices, the more you make it vulnerable to attack.
 Simple web pages are no different, and building a secure and stable interface is all it takes to shield your data from malicious activity.